firebase/extensions/firestore-send-email/README.md

 You can also optionally configure this extension to render emails using [Handlebar](https://handlebarsjs.com/) templates.
 Each template is a document stored in a Cloud Firestore collection.

 When you configure this extension, you'll need to supply your **SMTP credentials for mail delivery**.
+Note that this extension is for use with bulk email service providers, like SendGrid, Mailgun, etc.

 #### Additional setup